System Design Space

 ROC AUC

-When: When you want to know whether the model separates the wolf from harmless noise across the full threshold range.
+When: you want to know whether the model separates the wolf from harmless noise across the full threshold range, before picking an operating point.

 It gives a compact view of separability even if you choose the operating threshold later.